School of Education

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.

-Recent Changes to the Elementary Education Program
+Structure of the Elementary Education Program

 - Early Childhood/English as a Second Language Certification (EC/ESL)

 - Middle Childhood through Early Adolescence/Special Education Dual Major (MC-EA/Special Education)

 - Middle Childhood through Early Adolescence/English as a Second Language (MC-EA/ESL)

 - Middle Childhood through Early Adolescence/Content Focus (MC-EA/Content Focus)

 Admission to the Professional Program for Fall 2015